AdobeDocs/target-developers/src/pages/implement/server-side/transition-from-target-classic-apis.md

 ## Help

-Please contact Adobe Target Client Care (tt-support@adobe.com) if you have any questions or need help transitioning from the Classic APIs to Target APIs on Adobe I/O.
+Please contact Adobe Target Client Care (tt-support@adobe.com) if you have any questions or need help transitioning from the Classic APIs to the Target APIs on Adobe I/O.